letsencrypt/acme-spec/draft-barnes-acme.md

 To verify that the client controls the identifier being claimed, the server issues the client a set of challenges.
 Because there are many different ways to validate possession of different types of identifiers, the server will choose from an extensible set of challenges that are appropriate for the identifier being claimed.
 The client responds with a set of responses that tell the server which challenges the client has completed.
 The server then validate the challenges to check that the client has accomplished the challenge.

-For example, if the client requests a domain name, the server might challenge the client to provision a record in the DNS under that name, or to provision a file on a web server reference by an A or AAAA record under that name.
+For example, if the client requests a domain name, the server might challenge the client to provision a record in the DNS under that name, or to provision a file on a web server referenced by an A or AAAA record under that name.
 The server would then query the DNS for the record in question, or send an HTTP request for the file.
 If the client provisioned the DNS or the web server as expected, then the server considers the client authorized for the domain name.

 ~~~~~~~~~~